- 12 minutes to read

-Grid Views, Banded Grid Views and Advanced Banded Grid Views allow you to calculate multiple summary functions: the number of records, the maximum column value, a sum of column values, custom function, etc.
+Grid Views, Banded Grid Views, and Advanced Banded Grid Views allow you to calculate multiple summary functions: the number of records, the maximum column value, a sum of column values, custom function, etc.

-- Total summaries (calculated against all rows)
+- Calculate total summaries (against all rows)

 - Select a summary function at runtime using a context menu

 - Show multiple total summaries for a single column

 - Display group summaries in footers and group rows